OAGi/Score/docs/user_guide/index.rst

 **Tip**: How to find what ASCCPs already exist that are created from a particular ACC.
 Using the ASCCP DEN pattern along with the double quotes and the *Type* filter, ASCCPs created from a particular ACC can be better located.
-For example, type “.
-Party” in the *DEN* field and make sure only ASCCP is selected in the Type dropdown will help narrow down the search to ASCCPs that use the Party ACC (the result will also include those that use an ACC whose object class term starts with “Party”).
+For example, type ".
+Party" in the *DEN* field and make sure only ASCCP is selected in the Type dropdown will help narrow down the search to ASCCPs that use the Party ACC (the result will also include those that use an ACC whose object class term starts with "Party").

 View detail of an ACC
 ^^^^^^^^^^^^^^^^^^^^^

 `Find an ACC <#find-an-acc>`__.
-Click on the ACC DEN after the desired ACC is found to open the “ACC detail” page.
+Click on the ACC DEN after the desired ACC is found to open the "ACC detail" page.
 To understand the detail of the ACC, see `Quick reference to different types of CCs <#find-the-usages-a.k.a.-where-used-of-a-core-component>`__.

-**Tip**: You can open an “ACC detail” page from within another Core Component tree.
-On any ACC node (bolded red font node or also noticeable with its full DEN ending with “.
-Details”), click on the ellipsis next to the node and select “Open in new tab”.
+**Tip**: You can open an "ACC detail" page from within another Core Component tree.
+On any ACC node (bolded red font node or also noticeable with its full DEN ending with ".
+Details"), click on the ellipsis next to the node and select "Open in new tab".

 Create a new ACC
 ^^^^^^^^^^^^^^^^

-1. If you are not already on, open the “Core Component” page by clicking the “View/Edit Core Component” menu item under the “Core Component” menu at the top of the page.
+1. If you are not already on, open the "Core Component" page by clicking the "View/Edit Core Component" menu item under the "Core Component" menu at the top of the page.

 2. Click on the plus sign near the top-right corner of the page.

-3. Select “ACC”.
+3. Select "ACC".

 4. A new ACC is created with revision #1.
 Its detail page is open with default values populated.
 See also `Edit detail of an